rackerlabs/rackspace-how-to/content/cloud-servers/installing-an-ssl-certificate-on-apache.md

 When you receive your SSL certificate from your authority, upload it to your server.

-**Note**: Copy the entire contents of the certificate from (and including) the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- lines.
-Save this file as: domain.com.crt
+1. Copy all the contents of the certificate, including the `BEGIN CERTIFICATE` and `END CERTIFICATE` lines.
+Save the copied text as `domain.com.crt`.

--   Copy the certificate and private key into the Apache server directory in which you plan to store your certificates (by default:
+2. Copy the certificate and private key into the Apache server directory in which you plan to store your certificates (by default:
-    /usr/local/apache/conf/ssl.crt/ or /etc/httpd/conf/ssl.crt/).
+`/usr/local/apache/conf/ssl.crt/` or `/etc/httpd/conf/ssl.crt/`).

 #### Edit the httpd.conf